 As discussed above, the posterior overlap analysis consists of comparing the posterior probability distribution for the parameters of two strong lensing candidates (two different images of the same event).
 To this end, we need to generate posterior distributions for the various events.

-The posterior probability density for a particular parameter depends on two quantities: firstly, the true value of the considered parameter; secondly, the specific noise realisation that comes with the GW itself.
+The posterior probability density for a particular parameter depends on two quantities: first, the true value of the considered parameter; second, the specific noise realization that comes with the GW itself.
 In particular, in the absence of noise, and assuming a Gaussian probability density function, the posterior probability density function would peak at the true value.
 However, due to noise fluctuations, the peak is typically shifted.
 More specifically, the distribution of the peaks follows a normal distribution centred around the mean value~\citep[e.g.][]{Calskan2022LensingWaves}.

 In this limit, for a generic parameter $\bt^\prime$ and the strain data $d_i=h_i+n_i$ around the $i$th candidate strong GW lensing image, we can write